andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

 Will start at the matrix index 10 and go up through index 20, increasing by intervals of 2.
 In this case, the matrix values contained within indices 10, 12, 14, 16, 18, and 20 will be extracted.

-This will take some time to get used to, but with practice, the indexing of rows and columns will become easier.
+This will take some time to get used to, but with practice, you will become more fluent with how to index rows and columns.

 Matrix Arithmetic